At some point you’re bound to need to hard boil an egg. With these 3 tips for peeling hard boiled eggs, you’ll do it like a pro.

-Last weekend I was at a party and started a conversation with a young couple.
-After we got past the pleasantries of how we knew the host, etc, we got down to what really matters – food.
-Although we had virtually nothing in common in other respects (profession, life experience, where we had grown up, age, life style – you get the picture), we ended up chatting for a long time about what we had learned from our parents about food.
+Last weekend I met a young couple at a party.
+After we got past the pleasantries, we got down to what really matters – food.
+Although we had virtually nothing in common in other respects (profession, life experience, where we had grown up, age, life style, etc), we chatted fat length about what we had learned from our parents about food.

 Out of that conversation I learned a tip for peeling eggs that I later saw in one of my favorite books on the whys of cooking – Cookwise by Shirley Corriher.
 I tried it and the tip worked well for me.
 That got me thinking about how useful it would be to collect the egg-peeling tips I’ve learned or developed.

-- Use old eggs.
+1. Use old eggs.
 If you have a choice, use older eggs.
-In his excellent reference book, On Food and Cooking Harold McGee gives an excellent explanation for why older eggs peel more easily than newer ones.
+In On Food and Cooking, Harold McGee gives an excellent explanation for why older eggs peel more easily than newer ones.
 The fresher the egg, the lower the pH level of the egg white.
 At lower pH levels, the white tends to adhere to the shell.
-After an egg has been in the refrigerator for at least a few days, and the pH of its white has risen, the white shrinks from the shell enough to make it easier to peel once cooked.
+After an egg sits in the refrigerator for a few days, the pH of its white rises.
+Then, the white shrinks from the shell, making it easier to peel once cooked.

-- Once the eggs are cooked, cool them down quickly before peeling.
+2. Once the eggs are cooked, cool them down quickly before peeling.
 Both Harold McGee and Shirley Corriher advise holding the eggs under cold running water for several minutes.
-I prefer to save water by running them under cold water for a shorter time but adding ice cubes to the bowl or pot in which they sit even as the water runs over them.
+I save water by running the cold water for a shorter time.
+Then I add ice cubes to the bowl or pot in which they sit while the water runs over them.